Guide for Host Farms of Young Farmer Night Events

 Thank you for hosting a Young Farmer Night!
 This guide is meant to help us all get ready to host an awesome YFN.

-What we do: As the organizers, Sarah and Tess create the schedule, advertise and promote the events, and are here to help you make the YFN you host really great!
+What we do: As the organizers, Sarah and Victoria create the schedule, advertise and promote the events, and are here to help you make the YFN you host really great!
 Some hosts prepare their YFN schedule more independently than others, and that is fine.
 We are an informal and very open group.

 What you do: As a host, you have chosen a date to welcome folks interested in agriculture onto your farm for an evening of learning, meeting each other, potluck-eating, and fun.
 Remember that YFN is open to ALL.
 This means there will be people of all ages (from very old to very young), experiences (from people who are just starting to be interested in farming to those who may have been farming for decades), types of farms (from organic to conventional, from livestock to flowers, from community garden to large production etc…), and backgrounds (from all walks of life and life experiences!).